 - How certain are you that you are not overpaying?

 - How confident are you that you are receiving competitive pricing?

 In my experience, many health systems lack confidence in at least one area.

 Let’s take a look at the four mission critical components that will help you to gain that confidence.
 All four areas will be explored in more detail in our upcoming blogs.

-At VIE Healthcare® we liaise with our clients about the need to manage and monitor all of their agreements on an ongoing basis, but there are some inherent issues that prevent this from happening.
+It is essential for hospitals to manage and monitor their purchased services agreements to the invoices on a monthly basis.
+However, there are some reasons that prevent this from happening.
 One of the biggest obstacles is the lack of automation that offers line item visibility.

 Those line item details are found on your invoices, but if every aspect is monitored manually it makes it difficult to validate utilization.